Greywater

 Impact generated

-The third green wall in Sant Quirze del Vallès has demonstrated effective greywater treatment for toilet flushing, with valuable insights from monitoring.
+The third green wall in Sant Quirze del Vallès has demonstrated effective greywater and rainwater treatment for toilet flushing, with valuable insights from monitoring.
 Co-benefits such as increased stakeholder engagement, green space expansion, biodiversity enhancement, and carbon sequestration highlight its broader advantages.

 Partners involved